 Ways to Transform Resistance (Getting into Flow)

-There are numerous ways to transform resistance.
+There are numerous ways to transform creative resistance.
 One way is by placing our attention fully on the entire body at once, and then consciously letting go of any tightness or anything that feels out of balance.

-The fundamental cause of resistance is the conceptual, thinking, ‘monkey mind.’
+The fundamental cause of creative resistance is the conceptual, thinking, ‘monkey mind.’
 Once we get some space, some distance from this mind, by switching to our tactile awareness, resistance is easily identified and released.
-If it comes up, we can just say, ok, that’s resistance – interesting, and let it go, and go back to the felt sense.
+If it comes up, we can just say, ok, that’s creative resistance – interesting, and let it go, and go back to the felt sense.

 Staying in the Felt Sense

 The felt sense invariably leads to our Flow.
 By staying in the felt sense and letting go of thoughts as they come up, we train ourselves to be in the Flow.
 This is relatively easy to do, but it may take some time to really get into it and stay there.

 If we become more accustomed to the Flow state, using it to guide us throughout our day, our day to day problems become lighter, and our decisions more automatic.
 Without any effort, our intuition takes over, and we stop trying so hard.
 It becomes much easier to just let go and let the world happen instead of coming from a place of trying to be in control.

 The resulting effects of this – such as the feeling that we’re just along for the ride, that we’re not really doing the doing of anything – can be scary at first, because we’re so used to the idea that we (the personality structure, or ego) are in control.
 But if we just stay with it and keep letting go into bodily awareness, into the felt sense of our beingness, we will begin to see how the numerous benefits of Flow outweigh the initial psychological discomfort of it.
 We’ll see how, when we’re in our Flow, creative resistance is nonexistent.